hannako/noodle/README.md

 * Testing: FactoryGirl Rspec Capybara

 ### Status
-:white_check_mark: Users are invited to use the site by email
+:white_check_mark: Users are invited to use the site by email.

 :white_check_mark: User has a profile page, and a 'My Group' page where they can see everyone's info.

 :construction: Groups: I have created the group table with a HABTM relationship to user and admin.
 But I haven't yet implemented the controller.
 See below in blockers.

 :construction: Styling: Combination of boostrap and vanilla CSS.
 Needs a lot of work.

 :bulb: To do: text reminders of upcoming birthdays, implement with Twilio.

 :bulb: To do: news feed?

 ### Blockers